Self Portrait Photography: Techniques to Capture Your Best Self

 Remote Control: Wireless shutter release devices or apps, such as the Sony Imaging App, allow you to take pictures from a distance, ensuring you are in the frame and focused without constantly running back to the camera.

-See also The Art of Stunning Natural Light Outdoor Portrait Photography
+See also The Art of Sports Portrait Photography: Capturing the Essence

 Lighting: Good lighting is crucial.
 Start with natural light if possible; otherwise, a single high-quality light source, like a softbox or ring light, can dramatically improve the look of your portraits.